cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 </details>

 In this we override two methods of the basic `PhysicsModel` class: `doParametersOfInterest` and `getYieldScale`.
 In the first we define our POI variables, using the doVar function which accepts the RooWorkspace factory syntax for creating variables, and then define all our POIs in a set via the doSet function.
 The second function will be called for every process in every channel (bin), and using the corresponding strings we have to specify how that process should be scaled.
 Here we check if the process was declared as signal in the datacard, and if so scale it by `r`, otherwise if it is a background no scaling is applied (`1`).
-To use the physics model with `text2workspace.py` first copy it to the python directory in the combine package:
+To use the physics model with `text2workspace.py` first copy it to the python directory in the <span style="font-variant:small-caps;">Combine</span> package:
 ```shell
 cp DASModel.py $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/python/
 ```